-The Next Fed Chair Is.......
+The Next Fed Chair Is...

 Chairwoman Yellen has done an excellent job.
 The markets appreciate her tone and delivery of “Fed speak”.
 There would be some benefit to allow her to continue doing the job she has admirably done for the last 5+ years.
 She is absolutely an academic and this entity has been run by academics for decades.

 Following recent Fed speeches, we get a sense that the Fed is somewhat confused about its path forward.
 At the recent National Association for Business Economics conference, Chairwoman Yellen said the Fed’s understanding of inflation is “imperfect” and that it “remains a mystery”.
-It is only natural for her to question policies and their intended and un-intended consequences.
+It is only natural for her to question policies and their intended and unintended consequences.
 She has been publicly grappling with subdued inflation, despite a growing economy and strong labor market.

 This type of uncertainty, however honest, does not seem to be a trait President Trump would feel comfortable with.
 We believe that President Trump enjoys “breaking the mold” of traditional posts.
 Nothing about Yellen’s demeanor or public persona screams “Trump”.
 This is why we believe she will not be re-appointed.